JupiterOne/graph-automox/docs/jupiterone.md

 - Automox supports Bearer Authentication.
 You must have a Administrator user account.
 - JupiterOne requires a REST API key.
-You need permission to create a user in Automox that will be used to obtain the API key.
+You need permission to create a user in Automox that is used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support